 I’ll continue to add all of them to the original post, so you can bookmark that for the complete collection.

 • “I gave to many people, before this, before two months ago, I was a businessman.
 I give to everybody.
 When they call, I give.
 And do you know what?
 When I need something from them two years later, three years later, I call them, they are there for me.
-And that’s a broken system.” — Donald Trump in 2015.
+And that’s a broken system.” — Donald Trump in 2015.• “This is what’s wrong.
+[Donald Trump] buys and sells politicians of all stripes. … He’s used to buying politicians.” — Sen. Rand Paul, R-Ky., in 2015.

 • “The millionaire class and the billionaire class increasingly own the political process, and they own the politicians that go to them for money. … We are moving very, very quickly from a democratic society, one person, one vote, to an oligarchic form of society, where billionaires would be determining who the elected officials of this country are.” — Sen. Bernie Sanders, I-Vt., in 2015.
 (Thanks to Robert Wilson in comments.)